We recommend spending at least 5 to 6 hours per week, but you will only need an extra 1 or 2 hours per week, up to a maximum of 10 hours.

-Unlike topic tests or exams, this course teaches skills, not domain knowledge.
-Therefore, "cramming" the course is not cognitively possible.
-Working through this course is much more similar to learning an instrument or a sport, than studying for an exam.
+Unlike topic tests or exams, this program teaches skills, not domain knowledge.
+Therefore, "cramming" the program is not cognitively possible.
+Working through this program is much more similar to learning an instrument or a sport, than studying for an exam.

 Therefore, the following considerations need to be fully acknowledged:

-It is not possible to binge the course videos, as completing videos does not improve actual practical skills.
+It is not possible to binge the program videos, as completing videos does not improve actual practical skills.